What is Modern Method of Auction?

 - Buyers are under pressure to perform and have little opportunity to play games or delay things.
 If they do, there’s a risk that they will lose both the reservation fee and, quite possibly, the deposit paid at exchange.

-Cons of Modern Method of Auction
+Some Disadvantages of Using Modern Method of Auction to Sell

 - Although some operators pass the fees on to buyers, the costs of using a modern auctioneer are higher relative to an estate agency sale.
 This is largely because of the extra work required (see below);